Best Outdoors Gear: The Ultimate in Wilderness Comfort and Style

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 You may love taking your car on adventures to the woods, the beach, the mountains, and beyond.
 But what do you need when you get there?
 With the wilderness gear featured in our buying guide below, there’s no need to sacrifice comfort or performance once you’ve arrived at your backwoods destination.
 Check out a few of our top recommendations for products that’ll power your adventures far off the road.

-It needs to be weighted or staked in high wind, as it’s prone to blowing away.
-Coleman is stingy about offering replacement parts if one goes missing or breaks.
+- Needs to be weighted or staked in high wind, as it’s prone to blowing away

 Why Trust Us